seneubauer/airbnb-investigator/README.md

 ---

 ### Observations:
-* < List Observations Here >
+* There is no such thing as "clean data"
-* Special prioritization requirements for style.css are needed for elements that aren't working well togehter like !important
+* Special prioritization requirements for style.css are needed for elements that aren't working well togehter like "!important" in our css.style sheet
 * Cache can cause problems in some browsers when using API calls, and there are tools that can prevent this
 * Taking the time to design a thoughtful ERD can save tons of time later